lfrprazeres/mimoo-challenge/README.md

     - Redux Api Middleware;
     - Local Storage;
     - Redux Devtools Extension ( to see the redux on chrome browser ).
+> FYI because I'm using localStorage and, since the test's API doesn't have delete methods, you need to clear the cache if you need to see the app from the scratch after you use it, to do it you need to acces F12 > Application > Clear storage and click on Clear site data button

 ### Styling
     - Material-ui (core/icons);